 Every morning, the Massively bloggers probe the minds of their readers with deep, thought-provoking questions about that most serious of topics: massively online gaming.
 We crave your opinions, so grab your caffeinated beverage of choice and chime in on today's Daily Grind!

-The Daily Grind: Do you want crowdfunding to succeed? originally appeared on Massively on Mon, 28 Oct 2013 08:00:00 EST. Please see our terms for use of feeds.
+The Daily Grind: How much would you pay to keep an MMO alive? originally appeared on Massively on Sat, 25 Jan 2014 08:00:00 EST. Please see our terms for use of feeds.

 CEO John Smedley took to Reddit to answer questions following the announcement, and while it makes for a sobering read if you're a Vanguard, Wizardry Online, Free Realms, or Clone Wars Adventures fan, there was a hopeful nugget buried in there for sandbox lovers and more specifically, fans of Star Wars: Galaxies.